likaiucas/MultiAnnEditor/README.md

 ## How to Switch README Languages

 This README includes both English and Chinese sections.
 You can simply scroll down to view the version you need.
-Alternatively, you may create separate files (e.g., `README.en.md` and `README.zh.md`) if preferred.

 ---